billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 Once there, click on "+ Create rule" where you'll be taken to a form.

 Add the name of your Redirect Rule.
-I named mines "www to apex".
+I named mine "www to apex".

 ![enter redirect rule name](../../../public/images/blog/self-hosting/cloudflare-redirect-name.png)

-Then click on "Edit epxression" where you'll type of a rule expression.
+Then click on "Edit expression" where you'll type in the rule expression.
 Replace `billyle.dev` with your actual domain.

 ![arrow showing how to edit expressions](../../../public/images/blog/self-hosting/cloudflare-redirect-edit-expression.png)